intuibase/php-playground/aiemos-laravel-dockerized/README.md

-## Aimos shop demo application for instrumentation tests
+## Aiemos shop demo application for instrumentation tests

 ### How to use